Royal Guard (Spain): Role

-The primary function of the Royal guard is to provide military security for the Monarchy.
-In addition to protecting members of Spanish Royal Family, the present functions of the unit include the protection of foreign heads of state visiting Spain, and of royal palaces such as the Royal Palace of Madrid (Palacio Real), the Palace of El Pardo and the Palace of Zarzuela.
+The primary function of the Royal Guard is to provide military security for the monarchy.
+In addition to protecting members of the Spanish royal family, the present functions of the unit include the protection of foreign heads of state visiting Spain, and of royal palaces such as the Royal Palace of Madrid (Palacio Real), the Palace of El Pardo and the Palace of Zarzuela.

 The regiment is an active combat unit and has been deployed to Bosnia and Afghanistan.
-The guard regularly takes part in military exercises organized in conjunction with all three of the main branches of Spains military.
+The Guard regularly takes part in military exercises organized in conjunction with all three of the main branches of Spain's military.

-It is involved in the guard mounting ceremony (Cambio de la Guardia) at the Royal Palace on the first Wednesday of every month from 12 midday to 2pm (save for July, August and September).
+It is involved in the changing of the guard ceremony (Cambio de la Guardia) at the Royal Palace.
 It is present at military parades in the national capital of Madrid on official holidays including Fiesta Nacional de España and Día de la Constitución.
 Annually, it has a troop review during the Pascua Militar ceremony on 6 January.